 Dan Frantz’s sports and travel photography is cinematic and packed with emotion.
 On the landing page, Dan highlights quality photographs from prior shoots while also describing in a brief caption whether the art is a commercial, a music video, or a photo shoot.

 Captioning images in this way is a gamble for a gallery page because it adds visual clutter.
-However, Dan’s page avoids any pitfalls because it doesn’t try to display too many images at the same time.
+However, Dan’s page avoids any pitfalls because it doesn’t try to display too many images simultaneously.

 To capture the benefit of each piece’s internal organization on her website, Emily arranges her gallery pieces in a grid, making each piece easily scannable.
 There’s also a contact us functionality built into the lower right portion of her site, which is a bonus.